-2014: The NRD began to insert the newsletter in the District's 12 local newspapers.
-Staff continued to mail 1,300 copies and email 230 digital editions.
-Previously, the newsletter was mailed only to landowners in Phase II/III GWMAs and other agencies reaching 6,500 households.
+In 2014, CPNRD began including the newsletter in the District's 12 local newspapers.
+Staff also continued to mail 1,300 copies and email 230 digital editions.
+Previously, the newsletter was only mailed to landowners in Phase II/III Groundwater Management Areas and other agencies, reaching 6,500 households.